Back to top

 - Losing weight, when you haven’t been trying.

-Having these symptoms doesn’t necessarily mean that you have bowel cancer – they can also be symptoms of much less serious conditions.
-But if you have them, especially if they don’t go away and aren’t normal for you, contact your GP.
-You should always see your GP if you have blood in your poo.
+If you have these symptoms, it doesn’t necessarily mean that you have bowel cancer – they can also be symptoms of much less serious conditions.
+These include conditions such as irritable bowel syndrome.
+But if you have them, especially if they don’t go away and aren’t normal for you, contact a GP.
+Talk to a GP if you’re worried about blood in your poo too.

 Diagnosis of bowel cancer

-Your GP will ask about your symptoms and your medical history.
-It can be worth keeping a diary to keep track of your symptoms, which you can share with your GP.
-They’ll need to examine you, which will include feeling around your tummy and inside your back passage (rectum) to check for any signs of lumps or swellings.
-For more information on this, see our FAQ below: What happens during a rectal examination?
+A GP will ask about your symptoms and your medical history.
+It may help to keep a diary to track your symptoms, which you can share with the GP.
+The GP will examine you by feeling around your tummy and inside your back passage (rectum) to check for any signs of lumps or swellings.
+For more information on this, see our FAQ: What happens during a rectal examination?

-Your GP may also suggest you have a blood test to see if you have anaemia and to check your general health.
+The GP may give you a blood test to see if you have other health conditions, such as anaemia.
+The blood test will check your general health too.
 They may ask you to provide a poo sample, to check for any hidden blood in your poo.

 - A colonoscopy.
-This allows your doctor to look at the lining of your large bowel using a narrow, flexible, tube-like telescopic camera called a colonoscope.
-Your doctor can also use this to take a biopsy (small sample of tissue) which they’ll send to a lab to look for cancer cells.
+This will allow your doctor to look at the lining of your large bowel using a narrow, flexible, tube-like telescopic camera called a colonoscope.
+Your doctor can also use this to take a small sample of tissue (biopsy), which they’ll send to a lab to look for cancer cells.

 - A sigmoidoscopy.
 This is similar to a colonoscopy, but just looks at the inside of your back passage and the lower part of your bowel.
-Your doctor may suggest it as an alternative to colonoscopy in some cases.
+Your doctor may suggest it as an alternative to colonoscopy.

 - A virtual colonoscopy.
 This uses a CT scan to create a three-dimensional image of the inside of your bowel.
-This is an option offered in some areas, if you aren’t well enough to have a colonoscopy.
+This option is offered in some areas if you aren’t well enough to have a colonoscopy.
 It’s also known as CT colonography.

 Screening for bowel cancer

-If you're between the ages of 60 and 74, you’ll be offered bowel cancer screening every two years in England, Wales and Northern Ireland.
-In Scotland, it’s offered between the ages of 50 and 74.
 You can also request a test if you're over 74.
-Screening is important because it may detect bowel cancer before you have symptoms, and when treatment is likely to be more effective.
+Screening is important because it may detect bowel cancer before you have symptoms.
+This is when treatment is likely to be more effective.

-Your GP surgery will have information about the screening programme in your area.
+Your GP surgery will have information about the bowel cancer screening programme in your area.

 Treatment of bowel cancer

-Your treatment and care will be managed by a team of doctors and other cancer specialists.
-They will discuss with you what treatments they recommend in your particular circumstances.
+Your treatment for bowel cancer and care will be managed by a team of doctors and other cancer specialists.
+They’ll discuss what treatment for bowel cancer they recommend for you.
 This will depend on the size of your tumour (lump of cells), its position and if it has spread, as well as your general health and fitness.

 Surgery

 Your surgeon will remove the affected part of your large bowel and, if possible, join the two open ends together.
-Sometimes they may decide it’s best to give your bowel a chance to heal by forming a stoma.
+Sometimes they may form a stoma to give your bowel a chance to heal.
 This is where the end of your bowel is brought out to the surface of your tummy.
-A bag called a colostomy is placed over the stoma to collect the waste from your bowel.
+A stoma bag is placed over the stoma to collect the waste from your bowel.

 A stoma is usually temporary and can be reversed a few months later in another operation.
 But sometimes, if a lot of your bowel has been removed, a permanent stoma may be necessary.
 Most people won’t need this, but your surgeon will be able to let you know how likely it is for you.
 If you do need a stoma, a nurse will visit you after your operation to discuss with you how to care for your stoma.